kuhusharma/dsswebonboarding/README.md

 Try to create your own website by adding an image, a link, and some text.
 Make it prettier with CSS as well!

+Using VSCode Live Server, you can see changes before deploying to Github pages / Netlify.
+Make sure to save your file so that it re-renders!

 # JS
 Try out a couple of these simple exercises.
 JS can help modularize the process as well as add more interactability to the website (the latter will not be covered).